Mindfulness Based Stress Reduction (MBSR)

 with Jeffrey S. Rutstein, Psy.D & Deborah Metzger, MSW, E-RYT 500

-After a long hiatus this popular and life changing program returns to Princeton Yoga!
-This is the only MBSR program scheduled for 2014 at this time.
+After a long hiatus and strong interest, this popular and life changing program returns to Princeton Yoga!

 Based on the work of Jon Kabat-Zinn, the program‘s structured educational approach offers mindfulness meditation and gentle yoga as the core of its program to guide people to take better care of themselves and to live healthier and more adaptive lives.